Want a Nonprofit Job? Change Your Resume in These 3 Ways

 But how do you impress a nonprofit employer?
 Especially when you might not have any nonprofit experience yet, either because you've worked in a different sector, or you're just entering the workforce.

-Nonprofits are different.
-They look for different things in potential employees.
+Nonprofits are different from for-profit organizations.
+Consequently, they look for different things in potential employees.
 Make the first cut by looking at your resume.
 How can you signal that you are a viable candidate for a nonprofit job?
+Besides checking out some of the favorite interview questions you may be asked, pay a lot of attention to your resume.
+After all, that will determine the first cut when it is received by a prospective nonprofit employer.

-- Volunteering shows that you know your way around the nonprofit scene and are realistic about what is needed.
-It also shows that you are an altruistic person who is genuinely interested in helping others.
+Volunteering shows that you know your way around the nonprofit scene and are realistic about what is needed.
+It also shows that you are a generous person who is genuinely interested in helping others.

-- If you are just starting out in nonprofit work, consider positions with a smaller organization just because you'll likely get the broadest array of experience there.
+If you are starting in nonprofit work, consider positions with a smaller organization just because you'll likely get the broadest array of experience there.
 You can then use that base of skills to move up to a larger nonprofit.